A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

 In~\cite{yoon2017light}, a cascade convolution neural network is introduced to simultaneously up-sample both the spatial and angular resolutions of a light field image.
 Meanwhile, a new light field image dataset is proposed for training and validation.
-In order to reduce the dependence of accurate depth or disparity information as priors for the light-field image super-resolution, Sun \emph{et al.}~\cite{wang2018lfnet} proposed a bidirectional recurrent convolutional neural network and an implicitly multi-scale fusion scheme for SR images reconstruction.
-In~\cite{wang2020spatial}, Wang \emph{et al.} proposed a spatial-angular interactive network (LF-InterNet) for LF image SR. Meanwhile, they designed an angular deformable alignment module for feature-level alignment and proposed a deformable convolution network (LF-DFnet~\cite{wang2020light}) to handle the disparity problem of LF image SR.
+To reduce the dependence of accurate depth or disparity information as priors for the light-field image super-resolution, Sun \emph{et al.}~\cite{wang2018lfnet} proposed a bidirectional recurrent convolutional neural network and an implicitly multi-scale fusion scheme for SR images reconstruction.
+In~\cite{wang2020spatial}, Wang \emph{et al.} proposed a spatial-angular interactive network (LF-InterNet) for LF image SR. Meanwhile, they designed an angular deformable alignment module for feature-level alignment and proposed a deformable convolution network (LF-DFnet~\cite{wang2020light}) to handle the disparity problem of LF image SR. In~\cite{wang2022disentangling}, Wang \emph{et al.} further proposed a generic light field disentangling mechanism to achieve state-of-the-art performance in spatial SR, angular SR and disparity estimation, respectively.
+In~\cite{van2023light}, Duong \emph{et al.} proposed a light field SR model via joint spatial-angular and epipolar information, which can simultaneously exploit information from three different types of 4D LF representation.

-\subsection{Face Image Super-Resolution}
+\subsubsection{\textbf{Face Image Super-Resolution}}

-Face image super-resolution is the most famous field in which apply SR technology to domain-specific images.
-Due to the potential applications in facial recognition systems such as security and surveillance, face image super-resolution has become an active area of research.
+Face image super-resolution is the most famous field in which SR technology to domain-specific images.
+Due to the potential applications in facial recognition systems such as security and surveillance, face image SR has become an active area of research.